WuWa. Wuthering Waves Combat Guide. Basics. Advanced Techniques. Character Roles. Boss Guides.

 It’s important to conserve your Stamina because it is a shared resource between multiple mechanics:

-Running out of Stamina not only limits your movement speed and damage, but it also prevents you from Dodging, which is one of the most important mechanics.
+Running out of Stamina not only limits your movement speed and damage, but it also prevents you from Dodging, which is one of the most important mechanics to learn how to use.

 You can also Dash twice in a row by double-clicking the dash.
 This will cost twice as much Stamina but extend the window you have to dodge an attack, making it much more forgiving to dodge animations you aren’t exactly sure of their timing.

-Even though having good reaction speed equates to a lot of power in Wuthering Waves due to how often you can dodge, there are still punishing mechanics because some animations may be obscured by movement or unclear on their timing because of how delayed they are.
+Mastering how to dodge perfectly will vastly improve your combat capabilities in Wuthering Waves due to how often you can dodge and how many benefits you get from successful dodges, but there are still some animations that may be obscured by movement or unclear on their timing because of how delayed they are.
 Situations where enemies constantly attack are safer than situations where enemies attack at unexpected timings or in varying patterns.
 Learning the patterns to some bosses will be necessary to surviving them and knowing when you can do damage to them.
-See the boss section below to learn more.
+Visit the Boss Guides Section to learn more.

 Basic Skills